 Yes, you may resubmit a letter of inquiry.

 What is the timeframe between letter of inquiry submission and funding notification?

 The entire process takes between 10 and 14 months.
 The review process for letters of inquiry is about eight weeks and is conducted by staff.
 The time between an invitation for a full proposal and its submission is 2-5 months.
 The review process for full proposals is about six months.

 Should teams involving community-based-organizations (CBOs) and researchers have all partners on board before submitting the letter of inquiry?

 The letter of inquiry process is highly competitive.
-Thus we encourage applicants to involve their research partner to develop the strongest application possible.
-Conversely, if you are a researcher proposing to work with a CBO, the letter should reflect your partner’s motivation for the project and demonstrate a nuanced understanding of their context.
+Thus we encourage applicants to involve their research partner to develop the strongest letter of inquiry possible.
+Conversely, if you are a researcher proposing to work with a CBO, the letter of inquiry should reflect your partner’s motivation for the project and demonstrate a nuanced understanding of their context.